 Whatever you do, don’t go around applying for lots of different credit cards at once.
 This signals to the lenders that you’re a credit risk, making them much more likely to deny your application.

-Banks and lenders have a vested interest in making sure you pay off your card, so applying for lots of them at once can negatively affect your chances of getting a credit card.
+Banks and lenders are vested in making sure you pay off your card, so applying for lots of them at once can negatively affect your chances of getting a credit card.

-Lenders must ensure that they’re billing to the correct person and that the user is on the up and up.
-So if there’s something that’s spelled incorrectly or improperly filled out, whether accidental or purposeful, your application will likely be denied.
+Lenders must ensure that they’re billing the correct person and that the user is accurate.
+So if there’s something that’s spelled incorrectly or improperly filled out — whether accidental or purposeful — your application will likely be denied.

-Mistakes happen, and it’s also possible that someone working at the bank input your information incorrectly, causing it not to match the information on your application.
-If the error was made unintentionally, it’s worth fixing the incorrect information and suggesting the issuer reconsider your application.
+Mistakes happen, and it’s also possible that someone working at the bank inputs your information incorrectly, causing it not to match the information on your application.
+If the error was unintentional, it’s worth fixing the incorrect information and suggesting the issuer reconsider your application.

-Credit cards can often be misused by ill-willed individuals, which is why many credit issuers have restrictions on applications.
+Credit cards can often be stolen by criminals, which is why many credit issuers have restrictions on applications.
 Card churning, for example, involves taking advantage of sign-up promotions with new cards and then quickly moving on to the next one.

-Loyalty is important to your banks, which is why there are restrictions on what kind of cards you can apply for based on what you already have and how often you can apply for them.
+Loyalty is important to your banks, so there are restrictions on what kind of cards you can apply for based on what you already have and how often you can use them.

 A few cards are available if there’s a bankruptcy listed on your credit report, like the secured credit card, which requires you to pay higher fees, interest rates, and potentially security deposits on large payments.

-If your application is denied, you’ll want to take active steps to repair your credit.
+You’ll want to take active steps to repair your credit if your application is denied.
 Budget monthly expenses, save money where possible, and settle your outstanding debts.
 Unfortunately, credit repair doesn’t happen overnight and can take a long time to rebuild if you’ve had a history of late payments or debt.

 One way to help repair your credit is by getting a loan with Simple Fast Loans.
 An installment loan can help you pay off any outstanding debts and thus repair your credit over time.